Last Updated: 11/21/23 | November 21st, 2023

-Since London is a megacity filled with a mega number of walking tours, from free tours and literary tours to pub crawls and specialty food tours and quirky tea tours, I had plenty of options to choose from.
-By the time my ten days were over, I had taken over 25 walking tours!
+Since London is a massive city filled with a huge number of walking tours, from free tours and literary tours to pub crawls and specialty food tours and quirky tea tours, I had plenty of options to choose from.
+By the time my ten days here were over, I had taken over 25 walking tours!

 Free Tours by Foot